Procedure modified by J. Whitsett, S. M. Condren, and G. Lisensky from

 Option C: Rinsing with ethanol (and storing the nanowires in ethanol) gives a suspension that leaves less residue and that evaporates more quickly for preparation of SEM samples.

-1. Based on the electrolysis time and the average current, how many grams of nickel did you make?
+1. Based on the electrolysis time and the average current, how many moles of nickel did you make?

 2. If you obtained an SEM image, how long are your nickel nanowires?
-You should measure this many times on more than one image and take an average.
-Report all measured data.
+You should measure this many times and take an average.

 Whatman Anodisc alumina filters 25mm with polypropylene support rings and